Profit definitions

 Net profit - When the EBIT includes the interest to be paid and received and the tax (VPB) is deducted, the net profit remains.

 In practice, the difference between EBITDA and EBIT is limited for online businesses: there are usually relatively few assets to write off.
-The web store can be shown as intangible assets on the balance sheet and the stock can be (partly) written off as current assets.
+The online business can be shown as intangible assets on the balance sheet and the stock can be (partly) written off as current assets.
 The impact of this is generally limited (especially when compared to capital intensive industries like manufacturing and industry).

-What most web store owners and buyers look at is the net profit: what is left at the bottom of the line at the end of the year.
+What most online business owners and buyers look at is the net profit: what is left at the bottom of the line at the end of the year.

 Profit normalization